paradigmadigital/Promptmeteo/docs/source/definition.rst

 Firstly, prompts typically encapsulate application logic in their definition, yet they are treated merely as input arguments.
 This means that a poorly formulated prompt input has the potential to disrupt the application.

-Secondly, crafting concrete prompts for each task is not only a laborious task but also a complex one.
+Secondly, crafting specific prompts for each task is not only a laborious task but also a complex one.
 Minor alterations in the input prompt can result in different outcomes, rendering them highly error-prone.
 Additionally, when composing prompts, considerations extend beyond the task itself to include factors such as the specific LLM being used, the model's capacity, and other relevant aspects.

 🚀 How do we do it?
 ------